gchure/phd/docs/src/chapter_09/section_07_vandenberg_comparison.md

-## Comparison of Survival Probability with van den Berg et al. 2016
+## Comparison of Survival Probability with van den Berg et al. (2016)

 &nbsp;&nbsp;&nbsp;&nbsp;In @vandenberg2016, the authors report a
 100% survival rate at approximately 100 channels per cell.
 While the number of mechanosensitive channels per cell was quantified at the level of single cells, the survival probability was measured in bulk using ensemble plating assays.
-The results of these experiments considering the contribution of MscL to survival is shown in Figure 5 of their work, although with out displayed uncertainty in the survival probability.
+The results of these experiments considering the contribution of MscL to survival is shown in Figure 5 of their work, although without displayed uncertainty in the survival probability.
 Figure S6B of their work shows the approximate error in survival probability through ensemble plating assays for three different strains (@Fig:poolman_comparison (A)), which is approximately